wultra/powerauth-server/docs/PowerAuth-Server-1.8.0.md

 dispatched event.
 The table contains following columns:
 - `id` - Event identifier, used also as the `Idempotency-Key`.
 - `application_callback_id` - Reference for corresponding Callback URL record in the `pa_application_callback` table.
+- `callback_data` - Data payload of the Callback URL Event.
 - `status` - Current state of the Callback URL Event.
 - `timestamp_created` - Creation timestamp of the Callback URL Event.
 - `timestamp_last_call` - Timestamp of the last time the Callback URL Event was sent.